WootingKb/wooting-analog-sdk/SDK_USAGE.md

 ### Notes

-- `VirtualKey` and `VirtualKeyTranslate` are only available on Windows
+- `VirtualKeyTranslate` is only available on Windows
 - With all modes except `VirtualKeyTranslate`, the key identifier will point to the physical key on the standard layout. i.e. if you ask for the Q key, it will be the key right to tab regardless of the layout you have selected
 - With `VirtualKeyTranslate`, if you request Q, it will be the key that inputs Q on the current layout, not the key that is Q on the standard layout.